pytorch/pytorch/docs/source/notes/cuda.rst

   reused.
 The threshold value should be between greater than 0.0 and less than 1.0.
   ``garbage_collection_threshold`` is only meaningful with ``backend:native``.
   With ``backend:cudaMallocAsync``, ``garbage_collection_threshold`` is ignored.
+* ``use_uvm`` enables CUDA Unified Memory when set to ``True``.
+Using CUDA Unified Memory reduces OOM possibility, but may slow down the training.
+We advise you profile before enabling it.

 .. note::